ubc-library-rc/intro-git/content/02_getting_started.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

 Git has noticed a new file in our directory that we are not yet tracking.
-With colourised
-output, the filename will appear in red.
-To change this, and to tell Git we want to track any changes we make to
-index.md, we use `git add`.
+With colourised output, the filename will appear in red.
+To change this, and tell Git we want to track any changes we make to index.md, we use `git add`.

 Input
 {: .label .label-green}